Restless Chipotle

 • Set a bowl or large stock pot under your strainer before you start cooking so you don't accidentally strain the broth right down the drain!

-• Use the leftover stock in homemade chicken noodle soup.
+• Use the leftover stock in this homemade chicken noodle soup recipe.

 • Feel free to dice or shred the chicken breast depending on the texture you prefer.
 I like shredding it because it soaks up more sauce!